CEGRcode/GenoPipe-docs/docs/deletionid.md

 <!-- [deletionid-icon]:../static/genopipe-img/deletionid-icon.png -->

 __DeletionID identifies significant depletions of aligned NGS tags in the genome relative to a background model.
-This tool is set-up to confirm gene knockouts.__
+This tool is set-up to confirm full gene knockouts.__

 ![Figure1B](/genopipe-img/figure1b.png)